MicrosoftDocs/azure-devops-docs/docs/service-hooks/events.md

 #### Settings

- * `branch`: The branch that code was pushed into
+ * `branch`: The branch that code is pushed into
  * `pushedBy`: A group that has the pusher as its member
- * `repository`: The repository that code was pushed to
+ * `repository`: The repository that code is pushed to
    * Data type: `guid`

 #### Sample payload